b-steel/expo-file-system-crash-repro/README.md

 # Expo File System Crash

+Open issue on the expo github is [here](https://github.com/expo/expo/issues/22771)
 Issue: If `expo-file-system` is in the middle of a download when the app refreshes then the app crashes.
 Only happens on iOS when using the `jsc` javascript engine.

 ## Setup